 Many individuals starting bathroom renovations themselves encounter several common pitfalls that can greatly extend the timeline of their project.

 Underestimating the complexity of remodeling tasks like altering the bathroom layout or installing a new vanity and bathroom shower can disrupt the anticipated schedule.
+What may seem easier in theory often proves much more involved in practice once work is underway.

 Misjudging the skill level needed for certain tasks or the time required for procurement and installation can also derail a renovation project.
+Without guidance from experts, DIYers may miss the chance to prevent costly errors early on.

 These delays not only prolong the project but can also impact the overall success of the remodel, leading to frustration and potential compromise in quality.
+It’s important to read and follow best practices or even consult a professional when in doubt, especially when tasks get out of hand.

 Tips to Keep Your Bathroom Remodel on Schedule